Management & Shell Users

 - How to manage the authentication and authorization settings for Solace management users that can connect to a Solace PubSub+ event broker.
 The discussion begins in CLI User Access Levels.

 - How to securely create and configure Linux shell users.
 Instructions can be found in Configuring Multiple Linux Shell Users.

 Note: A client user can also monitor a message broker if it is a management application using the SEMP Request Over Message Bus service.
 However, client users are not discussed in this section.
-For information on clients and how to configure client authentication for a Solace PubSub+ message broker, refer to Client Authentication Management.
+For information on clients and how to configure client authentication for a Solace PubSub+ message broker, refer to Client Authentication Configuration.

 This category is composed of users that can log into an applianceʼs Linux shell.
 The root user and default support user are in this category and are both built into the appliance.
 There are three other configurable user groups which were introduced to the appliance in software version 8.2.0 whose use will introduce operational flexibility.
 For instructions on how to create and configure them, refer to Configuring Multiple Linux Shell Users.
 Here's a list of the available Linux shell users: